jasongannon/jasongannon/README.md

 ## Technical Writer

 _Senior Technical Writer with 14 years experience in software development and a strong focus on API documentation, style, governance, and collaboration.
-Experienced in working with product managers, designers, and developers to create engaging and useful developer experiences._
+Experienced in working with product managers and developers to create engaging and useful developer experiences._

 _Email: [jason.gannon@protonmail.com](mailto:jason.gannon@protonmail.com) | LinkedIn: [linkedin.com/in/jasonmgannon/](https://www.linkedin.com/in/jasonmgannon/)_